finos/common-domain-model/documentation/source/cdm-overview.rst

 CDM Applications
 ^^^^^^^^^^^^^^^^

-An eco-system of CDM-based application components from software providers exists in order to support the adoption of CDM and the implementation of CDM-based production systems by industry participants.
+An ecosystem of CDM-based application components from software providers exists in order to support the adoption of CDM and the implementation of CDM-based production systems by industry participants.
 These applications may be open source software or licensed under commercial terms.
 In particular:

 * Rosetta is a Software Development Kit (SDK or *dev-kit*) for the Rosetta DSL, that provides xxx industry community to directly participate in the CDM development by contributing code to the CDM.
 Please refer to the `Rosetta Documentation`_ for more details.